arcilli/investsuite-api-docs/docs/concepts/glossary.md

 :question_mark: not found in InvestSuite API documentation - About Contains stats about multiple instruments -->

-### Holdings, Orders, Transactions and Movements
+### Holdings, Orders, Transactions and Movements (of a Portfolio)
-- **Holdings** are positions (or assets) in a portfolio: instruments and/or cash.
+- **Holdings** are positions (or assets or instruments) in a portfolio: instruments and/or cash.
 Cash holdings are expressed in their currency.
 - An **order** is sent to the market, resulting in one or more transactions.
 - **Transactions** are a combination of movements that describe an exchange or trade.
 - A **movement** (or trade) is a change that impacts the holdings of a portfolio.

+!!! warning Holdins

+    InvestSuite does not 'hold' anything.
+The broker/custodian holds the instruments and InvestSuite is kept up to date (through integration) on these holdings.

 !!! info "How are transactions and holdings related?"